fireship-io/fireship.io/hugo/content/lessons/how-to-build-a-slack-bot/index.md

 ### Add Scopes (Permissions)

 OAuth scopes define what your app is allowed to do.
 You can fine tune permissions under the *OAuth & Permissions* page.
-Follow the principle of least privledge and only allow your bot access to resources that it actually needs to do its job.
+Follow the principle of least privilege and only allow your bot access to resources that it actually needs to do its job.
 In our case, we need to read a user profile and add them to a specific slack channel.

 ## Listen to Events